What Qualcomm's new Snapdragon chip may mean for the Galaxy S9

 Qualcomm's chip is comprised of the Spectra 280 image signal processor that lets you record video in Ultra HD premium.
 The technology has richer, more life-like colors and lets you capture 64-times more high-dynamic range color.
 The chip also features multi-frame noise reduction, making smoother images.
 You can capture high-performance content up to 16MP at 60 frames per second, while slow-motion video can be captured at 720p at 480 frames per second.

-The Adreno 630 graphics in the Snapdragon 835 boasts 30 percent better graphics and video rendering, as well as consumes 30 percent less energy for video recording.
-Room-scale "six degrees of freedom" will enable AR apps like detecting that you're about to collide with a wall.
-"Adreno foveation" reduces power consumption, improves visual quality and boosts AR and VR application performance.
+The Adreno 630 graphics in the Snapdragon 835 boast 30 percent better graphics and video rendering and consume 30 percent less energy for video recording.
+"Adreno foveation" reduces power consumption, improves visual quality and boosts AR and VR application performance, Qualcomm says.

 Artificial intelligence capabilities are three times better than the previous generation, "transforming your mobile device into the ultimate personal assistant."
 It simplifies how you take pictures and videos, letting you do things like create a bokeh effect -- with the subject in focus and the background blurred -- using only one camera lens instead of two.
 (Apple's iPhones create a bokeh using two camera lenses).